Kuchchaveli, Sri Lanka

 Dine at the open air restaurant or in the privacy of your own verandah.
 There is also a well stocked bar, gym, swimming pool, room service and laundry service.

 Snorkelling, whale and dolphin watching is possible off the coast of Nilaveli which is about 20 minutes away.
+Guests can also go on cycling tours provided by the hotel around the surrounding area.
+If you're lucky, you might even spot some wild Elephants in the lagoon.

 Location & Directions